hayesma/demo-repos/README.md

-#Demo project README
+#Demo Project README

-this is a simple reading file
+this is a simple readme file

+##Heading